 Corruption – an overview

 Until its recent focus on the promotion of foreign direct investment and market liberalisation, Myanmar has been largely a country closed to the scrutiny of and cooperation with the world at large, with the exception of some of its regional neighbors.
 As such, arguably little domestic or international focus was placed on the improvement and enforcement of corrupt practices.
 This has had an understandable impact on the perception of corruption in Myanmar, a perception that persists today.
 For example, according to Transparency International’s most recent Corruption Perception Index, Myanmar ranks 147th out of 168 countries evaluated, alongside Chad and the Democratic Republic of the Congo (see www.transparency.org).
 While this represents a slight improvement over its past rankings, the numbers do indicate the potential for corruption.
 Domestic studies also highlight the issue.
-Recently, the Myanmar Centre for Responsible Business conducted a transparency survey on private companies in 2015, modelled after Transparency International’s Transparency in Corporate Reporting – Assessing the World’s Largest Companies TRAC report.
+The Myanmar Centre for Responsible Business conducted its second transparency survey on private companies in 2015, modelled after Transparency International’s Transparency in Corporate Reporting – Assessing the World’s Largest Companies TRAC report.
 The report, which was published in July 2015, highlighted that only 12 companies out of the 62 companies surveyed reported on anti-corruption programming, making it the section with the least amount of published information.

 While experience suggests that the issue of corrupt and fraudulent behaviour in the public and private sectors is not as bad as public perceptions, a problem does exist.
 Myanmar is aware of these perceptions and of its need to improve anti-corruption efforts to further encourage and promote foreign investment.
-As part of a concerted effort to promote such investment, President Thein Sein vowed to fight corruption plaguing government ministries when he took the oath of office in March 2011, a vow that has seen some positive change.
+As part of a concerted effort to promote such investment, former President Thein Sein vowed to fight corruption plaguing government ministries when he took the oath of office in March 2011, a vow that has seen some positive change.
 The battle against corruption continues under the leadership of the new government, which made this a major theme of their election campaign last year.

-To address the problem, Myanmar has focused on passage of and strengthening of anti-corruption laws and supporting the establishment of anti-corruption agencies, with additional focus on education.
-This focus is expected to not only improve the domestic anti-corruption environment, but also to improve international perceptions of corruption in Myanmar, a goal towards the improvement of international relations and foreign investment.
+To address the problem, Myanmar has focused on passage and strengthening of anti-corruption laws and supporting the establishment of anti-corruption agencies, with additional focus on education.
+This focus is expected not only to improve the domestic anti-corruption environment, but also to improve international perceptions of corruption in Myanmar, a goal toward the improvement of international relations and foreign investment.

 Private corruption and enforcement mechanisms

 When it comes to uncovering private corrupt activities, the vast majority of investigations are initiated by the private entities themselves or third-party entities.
-The practice areas affected are widespread, but more frequently involve private manufacturing and trading companies, accounting, banking and other service sectors.
-Relevant authorities, such as the Bureau of Special Investigation, that have minimal resources to uncover initial wrongdoing, are typically advised of possible wrongdoing, which then leads to comprehensive and often lengthy investigations that may be civil or civil in nature.
+The practice areas affected are widespread, but more frequently involve private manufacturing and trading companies, accounting, banking, and other service sectors.
+Relevant authorities, such as the Bureau of Special Investigation, that have minimal resources to uncover initial wrongdoing, are typically advised of possible wrongdoing, triggering comprehensive and often lengthy investigations that may be civil or civil in nature.